MingshiYangUIUC/Pool-Minecraft-Squid-Workshop-Project-Old-Version/README.md

 Try clicking the texts and explore, or wait for the writeup

 # How it Works
 Conservation of momentum.
 Neglected spin of balls, deformations, and interactions with edge of pockets.
-Assumed friction proportional to speed.
+Assumed friction proportional to speed.\
-Haven't consulted any specific reference while making it work.
-Wait for the writeup or google "billiards physics".
+Haven't consulted any specific references while making it work.
+Wait for the writeup or search "billiards physics" online.

 The [rules](https://en.wikipedia.org/wiki/Rules_of_snooker) of snooker has been simplified to meet popular common sense.